-An innovative research project using the Sax Institute’s 45 and Up Study has been awarded a $2.46 million genomics funding grant by the NSW Government to improve understanding of the genetics of bipolar disease in order to drive better future treatments for patients.
+An innovative research project using the Sax Institute’s 45 and Up Study has been awarded a $2.46 million genomics funding grant by the NSW Government to improve understanding of the genetics of bipolar disorder in order to drive better future treatments for patients.

 Researchers from a number of organisations will collaborate on the project, which will use whole genome sequencing of 1200 samples from 45 and Up Study participants who have a history of bipolar disorder and have provided blood samples to be used in research.